md5sha1/meteor-app-test/README.md

 # meteor-app-test
 Meteor app test based on Discover Meteor.

-Code base with detail comments that are easy to understand
+Code base with easy to understand detail comments

 Visit it on the web: http://yappycity.meteor.com/